 Main duties of the job

-The primary role responsibility is being a dedicated mental health professional for a caseload of patients with whom you'll provide person centred targeted support to assist in aiding their holistic recovery.
-You will be focusing on the severely mentally ill, providing high quality care and treatment in conjunction with other professionals through the Trust's agreed multi-disciplinary assessment and treatment/ care programmes.
+The primary role responsibility is being a dedicated Care Coordinator for a caseload of patients with whom you'll provide person centred targeted support to assist in aiding their holistic recovery.
+You will be focusing on enabling service users to manage their severe and enduring mental health conditions and recover from them.
+You will provide high quality care and treatment in conjunction with other professionals through the Trust's agreed multi-disciplinary assessment and treatment/ care programmes.
 You will need to be able to apply the philosophies of engagement and recovery in your work with service users.
+If you are interested in moving to Dorset we also offer a generous relocation package of up to £10,000.
+For further details on relocation expenses please firstname.lastname@example.org Recommend a friend or family member and earn cash!

 At Dorset HealthCare we're on a mission to empower people to make the most of their lives through our outstanding, joined-up healthcare services.
 We're a dynamic, forward-looking Trust, running 12 community hospitals, specialist inpatient facilities and a wide range of integrated community and mental health services for a population of almost 800,000 people.